Monogramm/taiga-contrib-ldap-auth-ext/README.md

 suitably strong password should be chosen, eg. VmLYBbvJaf2kAqcrt5HjHdG6

 **Note:** if you are using the Taiga's built-in `USER_EMAIL_ALLOWED_DOMAINS` config option, all LDAP email addresses will still be filtered through this list.
 Ensure that if `USER_EMAIL_ALLOWED_DOMAINS` != `None`, that your corporate LDAP email domain is also listed there.
-This is due to the fact thayt LDAP users are automatically "registered" behind the scenes on their first login.
+This is due to the fact that LDAP users are automatically "registered" behind the scenes on their first login.

 ### taiga-front